vaisest/caesura/README.md

 ### 8. Batch processing

-> [!CAUTION]
+> [!WARNING]
 > You are responsible for everything you upload.
 >
-> Misuse of this application, and especially the `batch` command can easily result in the loss of your upload privileges and even bans.
+> Misuse of this application, especially the `batch` command, can result in the loss of your upload privileges or a ban.

 Now that you have the hang of the application we can speed things up with the `batch` command.